Get

 It’s possible to find insurance policies and add-ons that cover pregnancy.
 But remember that most pregnancy-related riders can’t be purchased after a cat has already become pregnant.
 These plans aren’t designed to cover accidental pregnancies.

 Some, but not all, pet insurance plans with a wellness focus pay for some costs associated with spaying or neutering your pet.
 These plans often reimburse standard care, such as annual visits and vaccinations.
-There is a costly investment to sterilizing your cat and you can ask your veterinary clinic what this will be and what the cost includes (pain relief, stitch removal, post-operative check).
+There is a costly investment to sterilizing your cat and you can ask a veterinary clinic what this will be and what the cost includes (pain relief, stitch removal, post-operative check).

 Plan on paying anywhere from $300 to $500 to spay a female cat and around $200 to neuter a male.
 However, many rescue organizations and shelters offer low or no-cost spay and neuter operations.